jedi-academy/learn-4711/data/assignments/assignment2.md

 - You are welcome to use a third party templating engine, but without PHP in your view.
 - Remember the golden rules, especially case sensitivity!

-##Your Code

 Just a reminder: code like professionals :)

-##Parting Notes

-I will maintain an FAQ on the course hub, as needed.